dougdyson/polylog/README.md

-# polylog - a bootcamp capstone project
+# Polylog - a bootcamp capstone project

-Welcome to polylog, a live online video classroom that enables you to scale your cohorts.
+Polylog reimagines the online lecture experience, blending live video streamstreaming with a structured learning experience.

 ## the problem
 Traditional lecture style delivery is not well suited for online learning.